 The Office of Government Relations monitors and analyzes policy issues considered by government entities at the local, state, and federal levels.
 It serves as the primary point of contact for elected officials and policymakers, helps craft legislation and advocates for the enactment of policies and budgets that support the priorities identified by the Board and the Superintendent to promote student achievement.

-During the 2019 legislative session, Portland Public Schools will work vigorously with our education coalition partners to ensure that education is prioritized in all state funding decisions.
+During the 2023 legislative session, Portland Public Schools will center the district's vision, strategic plan and the Board of Education goals in all of its advocacy work.
+Additionally, PPS will work vigorously with our education coalition partners to ensure that education is prioritized in the coming legislative session.

 Elected officials at the federal and state level play large roles in the funding that Portland Public Schools receives.
 Here is how to find the elected officials who have the most impact on PPS (names link to official website, where contact information is available):